Puńsk: Modern era

 In 1597, the Seivai forester, Stanisław Zaliwski built the church in Puńsk, and here was the parish established.
 Later on the Lithuanian chancellery published the document of the king Sigismund I the Old, which stated that Puńsk's parish priest can only be a Lithuanian-speaking person.

-In 1647, the king Władysław IV Vasa approved Puńsk's civic rights according to the Magdeburg rights and gave it a coat of arms with Saint Peter’s image.
+In 1647, the king Władysław IV Vasa approved Puńsk's civic rights according to the Magdeburg rights and gave it a coat of arms with Saint Peter's image.
 At that time the parish of Puńsk belonged to the Diocese of Vilnius, and later (from 1795) to the bishopric of Wigry.
 There was a school and a hospital by the church.

-In 1795, there lived 583 people in Puńsk and in 1827 even more – 748.
+In 1795, there lived 583 people in Puńsk and 748 people were registered in 1827.

 Puńsk was annexed by Prussia in the Third Partition of Poland in 1795.
 In 1807 it became part of the short-lived Polish Duchy of Warsaw, within which it was administratively located in the Łomża Department.
 After the duchy's dissolution in 1815, it became part of Congress Poland, soon forcibly integrated into the Russian Empire.

 In 1827, Puńsk had 748 inhabitants.
 In 1852 Puńsk lost its civic rights.
 In 1881, there lived 1,200 people in the whole parish.
 Then the parish of Puńsk was divided into three separate units: in Smolany, Becejły and Puńsk.
 In 1910, there were 74 villages with 7,044 people that belonged to the parish of Puńsk.